Skip to main content

 Inheritance: the based_on chain

 Presets aren't standalone JSON blobs.
 They form a chain.
-Crack open fingerprint/embedded/chrome-148-windows.json and you'll see something like this:
+Open fingerprint/embedded/chrome-148-windows.json and the file looks something like this:

 {